The mixed phase quark core in massive hybrid stars: Results and Discussion

-To better examine the properties of the maximum mass NS, we present the relations of mass and radius of the maximum mass NS in Fig.~\ref{fig:4Mmaxrm}.
-The solid square indicates where the deconfined quarks appear.
-On the left side of the solid square are the mixed phase core, which could close to $6~\mathrm{km}$ and around $0.3~M_\odot$ for $G_V=0$.
-With larger $G_V$, stiffer quark matter EOS, leading the size and mass of the mixed-phase core of the maximum mass NS decrease.
-A relative softer hadronic phase EOS (TM1e) could have relative large size and mass of the mixed phase core compared with stiffer hadronic phase EOS (BigApple and NL3L-50), though offers relative small maximum mass.
-No pure quark core is observed under the framework in this study, as the pure quark phase onset density is beyond the maximum mass NS center density, as seen in Fig.~\ref{fig:3rm} (right panel).
-Fig.~\ref{fig:5rnb} shows the central density-radius relation of maximum mass NS, including the NL3 parameter set, which offers a larger mixed phase radius that others.
-This is because the NL3 parameter set predicts larger radius than other parameter sets for all mass values, but beyond the observation constraints.
-With $G_V=0$, around $1/3-1/2$ radius of the maximum mass NS are the mixed phase.
+To better examine the properties of the maximum-mass hybrid star, we present the relations of internal mass $M_r$ and internal radius $r$ of the maximum-mass hybrid star in Fig.~\ref{fig:7Mmaxrm}.
+For clarity, we use $M$ and $R$ to denote the total mass and radius of the hybrid star (like in Fig.~\ref{fig:4rm}), while $r$ and $M_r$ signify the internal radius within the hybrid star and the mass enclosed within that radius, respectively.
+The results with mixed phased core (with $G_V=0,\ 0.1\ G_S,\ 0.2\ G_S$) and pure hadronic matter are shown.
+The solid square marks the point at which deconfined quarks appear.
+To the left of this solid square, the mixed phase core can reach sizes of approximately $6~\mathrm{km}$ and an enclosed mass of about $0.3~M_\odot$ for $G_V=0$.
+As $G_V$ increases, the EOS for quark matter becomes stiffer, resulting in a decrease in both the size and mass of the mixed phase core in the maximum-mass hybrid star.
+A relative softer hadronic phase EOS (TM1e) could allow for a relatively large size and mass of the mixed phase core compared to stiffer hadronic phase EOS (NL3L-50 and BigApple), although it offers a relatively small total maximum mass.
+No pure quark core is observed within the framework of this study, as the onset density for the pure quark phase exceeds the maximum central density, as shown in Fig.~\ref{fig:1gvnb}.
+In contrast to results featuring a mixed-phase core, a neutron star composed solely of hadronic matter exhibits a rapid increase in internal mass $M_r$ as the internal radius $r$ expands.
+This increase in mass is evident throughout the entire interior of the star, rather than solely within the radius corresponding to the mixed-phase core.